Now Recruiting for Trial of Eli Lilly’s Experimental Alzheimer’s Drug

 Ready to learn more?

-Alessandra Cuevas at the Lady Lake Charter facility has been enrolling and screening potential trial participants.
+Alessandra Cuevas at Charter Research in The Villages has been enrolling and screening potential trial participants.
 The principal investigator for the trial is Dr. Jeffrey A. Norton.
 You can call one of the two Charter locations to set up screening for trial eligibility: